SMC-AAU-CPH/November-9-CREATE-ML-Day/index.md

 Remember to ask for help if you get stuck or something is not working.
 But try to have patiences with the models, as they can take some minutes to load.

-Post your results:
-****Post interesting results in [this document](https://docs.google.com/document/d/1Q-YQZ07Vkq7oALCu3BuCU0CCnbMoakWLR4YqlRnweXA/edit?usp=sharing), and remember to write your name and the name of the model you used.
+*Post* interesting results in [this document](https://docs.google.com/document/d/1Q-YQZ07Vkq7oALCu3BuCU0CCnbMoakWLR4YqlRnweXA/edit?usp=sharing), and remember to write your name and the name of the model you used.

 # Advanced features